iza-institute-of-labor-economics/gettsim/docs/geps/gep-03.rst

 Values usually change over time; each time a value is changed, another ``YYYY-MM-DD`` entry is added.

+Some keys at the outermost level refer to functions of the taxes and transfers system.
+These work differently and they are :ref:`treated separately below
+<gep-3-keys-referring-to-functions>`.

 1. The ``name`` key has two sub-keys ``de`` and ``en``, which are

    - short names without re-stating the realm of the parameter (e.g.